MatrixEditor/dementor/docs/source/config/llmnr.rst

     If not explicitly set, this attribute has no effect.
     For a comprehensive explanation of how the blacklist is applied, refer to :class:`BlacklistConfigMixin`.

-.. py:attribute:: AnswerTo
+.. py:attribute:: Targets
     :type: list[str | dict]

     Defines a list of hosts to which responses should be sent.
-    See :attr:`Globals.AnswerTo` for more information.
+    See :attr:`Globals.Targets` for more information.
     When specified, this attribute takes precedence over the global whitelist.
     If omitted, the global configuration remains in effect.
     For detailed behavior and usage, refer to :class:`WhitelistConfigMixin`.